DerBejijing/DerBejijing/README.md

 ## Contacting me
 If you would, for any reason, want to contact me, you can message me on discord.
-My username is "Der Bejijing#2542"
+My username is "Der Bejijing" with ID 2542.

 ---